 * Dollar expected to fall back below 80 yen in medium term-JPM

-* Euro steady vs dollar, well above two-month low hit on Tuesday
+* Euro steady, well above two-month low hit on Tuesday

 By Lisa Twaronite

-TOKYO, Nov 16 The yen steadied on Friday after plunging to a six-and-a-half month low against the dollar in the previous session on expectations a new Japanese government could push the Bank of Japan to adopt interest rates of zero or below.
+TOKYO, Nov 16 The yen steadied in early Asian trading on Friday after plunging to a six-and-a-half month low against the dollar in the previous session on expectations a new Japanese government would put pressure on the Bank of Japan to ease further.

-The dollar has rallied more than two percent against the yen over the past two sessions after Japanese Prime Minister Yoshihiko Noda said he was ready to dissolve parliament's lower house on Friday for an election on Dec.
+The dollar has rallied more than two percent against its Japanese counterpart over the past two sessions after Japanese Prime Minister Yoshihiko Noda said he was ready to dissolve parliament's lower house on Friday for an election on Dec.
 16.

 "The substantial weakening of the yen in the past 48 hours has a lot of people rethinking their game plan," Andrew Wilkinson, chief economic strategist at Miller Tabak & Co in New York.

-"We know that parliament's being dissolved, and the new Liberal Democratic government, when formed, is likely to be more proactive in trying to manipulate the Bank of Japan into further easing, including the potential for moving short-term interest rates negative," said Wilkinson.
+"We know that parliament's being dissolved, and the new Liberal Democratic government, when formed, is likely to be more proactive in trying to manipulate the Bank of Japan into further easing, including the potential for moving short-term interest rates negative," he said.

 "It seems like perhaps the makings of a shift in the value of the Japanese yen," he said.